Iberia-Ent/software-engineering--roles-definition/job_descriptions/qa_engineer.md

   - Synthetic testing
   - Exploratory/Manual testing

-But we're' keen to know other things that can be of importance: Side projects, other stack knowledge, hidden skills…
+But we are keen to know other things that can be of importance: Side projects, other stack knowledge, hidden skills...

+You will work with spanish people and read and write requirements and technical documentation in English, so you will need to know these languages at this level.

+**There is a defined career path in the company so every software engineer can grow**

 ## With whom

 You will be a part of an agile team with its Product Owner, QA, Scrum Master, etc.

 There are some people that will be able to assist you: There is a Software Engineering Team that can help with architectural, design, or other high-level problems; there are devops and cloud engineers to help in more specific needs, some key roles such as Tech Leads and Solutions Architects to support and guide you...
 You will not be alone.

-## The goods

-- There is a defined career path in the company so every software engineer can grow
-- Flexible work hours
-- Mainly remote – there will be some presential sessions in La Muñoza (Madrid)
-- We are investing in your training, so of course we would like for you to stay in Iberia for a long time